Dukosli/art-of-data/_posts/2023-11-29-lab2-blogpost.md

 vivid tights<br>

-And for a similar analysis of the variations, my program also counted how many different colors and how many of them existed in all the socks.
+     For a similar analysis of the variations, my program also counted how many different colors and how many of them existed in all the socks.
 Since every sock had two colors, the socks with the same first and second colors only had that color counted once.
 Here are the numbers of each color:

 Pink: 44<br>
 Red: 43<br>